Enforced Disappearance of Baloch Women: An Escalating Trend and the Normalization of Abuse in Balochistan

 11-12.
 Hani Baloch and Hair Nisa Baloch – Hub

 Hani, a 27-year-old housewife who was eight months pregnant and the daughter of Dilwash, along with Hair Nisa, a 17-year-old student and daughter of Wahid, both residents of Gangee Goth near Daroo Hotel in Hub Chowki, were forcibly disappeared on 20 December 2025.
-The operation was reportedly carried out by FC, CTD, and ISI personnel.
-Hani was later released; however, the whereabouts of Hair Nisa remain unknown.
+The operation was reportedly carried out by FC, CTD, and ISI personnel during a late-night raid on their homes.

 13. Fatima Baloch (Housewife) – Panjgur / Hub